Frequently Asked Questions About On-Site Boat Rentals

 Q: Can I bring my dog?

 You are certainly welcome to bring your dog.
 Be aware that some dogs do jump out of the boats, and you should be prepared to get them back in.
 Don’t tie your dog to the boat!
+We have a small selection of Dog Lifejackets available at each of our locations.

 Q: What if I can't swim?